 “We no longer have to worry about piling up hay bales to help guests to disembark safely.”

 “The ramp and steps are now a permanent fixture and will be used in the winter to unload skiers and snowboarders on to the snow, but it also means we can continue to work with the Lions to make this an annual event”

 “The Lions are such an important part of our community; it is an honour for Mt Hutt to be in a position to help coordinate such a worthy fundraising event”

 In total around $26,000 was raised and with so many suppliers donating products most of this will be distributed to community & charity groups as selected by the Lions.
 Mt Hutt Helicopters kindly made a donation from their scenic flight takings and with all staff volunteering their time the costs to be deducted are minimal.

-Planning is underway for the 2019 event with a date to be announced soon.
+Planning is underway for the 2019 event which will be held on Saturday 2nd March.